The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Visiting Scholar Program

 Since 2009, the SJRC Visiting Scholars Program has been a vibrant hub for interdisciplinary scholars across the UC-system, the nation and the globe.
 The Science & Justice Research Center offers opportunities for visiting scholars at all levels of their career (regardless of institutional affiliation) to participate in the community through research collaborations, reading groups and experimental mixers.
-In the 2022-2023 academic year, the Center continued hosting visiting scholars and remote exchanges.
+In the 2023-2024 academic year, the Center continued hosting visiting scholars and exchanges.
+Hosted by Science & Justice Affiliate Lindsey Dillon (Sociology), in Summer 2023, Visiting Scholar Katherine Chandler (Assistant Professor of Culture and Politics at Georgetown University), was in residence.
+In April 2024, she returned to convene a roundtable discussion, Sensing Landscapes, Hidden violence, and Atmospheres of Control, with UC Davis faculty guests Caren Kaplan (American Studies) and Javier Arbona (American Studies, Design).
 Refer to Appendix 1 to learn more about all our visitors.

 The Science & Justice Working Group (SJWG) provides a convivial and novel space to cultivate emerging connections, spark new questions for research, and nurture our communities’ collaborative ties.
 In addition to formally convening, our lively informal experimental mixers open space for all SJRC community members.